cloudwego/sonic-rs/README.md

 5. Supprt `RawValue`, `Number` and `RawNumber`(just like Golang's `JsonNumber`) in default.

+6. The floating parsing percision is as Rust std in default.

 ## Quick to use sonic-rs

 To ensure that SIMD instruction is used in sonic-rs, you need to add rustflags `-C target-cpu=native` and compile on the host machine.
 For example, Rust flags can be configured in Cargo [config](.cargo/config).

 Choose what features?

 `default`: the fast version that does not validate UTF-8 when parsing for performance.

 `utf8`: provides UTF-8 validation when parsing JSON from a slice.

 ## Benchmark